Jammu and Kashmir Police: Notable achievements

 On the occasion of 75 years of India's independence, Jammu Kashmir Police received 108 gallantry medals, which was highest among all Indian states.
 J&K Police cornered 62% of awards for In 2021 Jammu Kashmir Police became the first to win all three highest gallantry awards in India, viz Ashok Chakra, Kirti Chakra and Shaurya Chakra.

 Controversies

-Jammu Kashmir Police has been accused of wrongly discharging criminals and failure to track its own police personnel.
+Jammu Kashmir Police has been accused of wrongly discharging criminals and failure to track its own police personnel in the past.